sachinsu/sachinsu.github.io/work_journal/software.md

             - Software that is single-threaded will not run faster on a machine with multiple processors.
             - Software that is written to spread across all processors may not see much performance improvement beyond a certain number of CPUs due to bottlenecks such as lock contention.
     - Some Scaling techniques,
         - Segment plus Replicas: Segments that are being accessed more frequently can be replicated at a greater depth.
-This enables scaling to larger datasets (moresegments) and better performance (more replicas of a segment).
+This enables scaling to larger datasets (more segments) and better performance (more replicas of a segment).
         - Dynamic Replicas: Replicas are added and removed dynamically to achieve required performance.
 If latency is too high, add replicas.
 If utilization is too low, remove replicas.
         -  Architectural Change: Replicas are moved to faster or slower technology based on need.
 Infrequently accessed shards are moved to slower, less expensive technology such as disk.
 Shards in higher demand are moved to faster technology such as solid-state drives (SSD).
 Extremely old segments might be archived to tape or optical disk.
     - Cache